Changissnz/nu_merchant_principal/README.md

 again, the intangible yet ever-present force of "pride" in sentience is frequently convoluted with other forces in practice.
 So the claim that "honor" is more predictable than "pride" could be argued to be soft theory.
+Here are a few common ways to think about "honor" and "pride".
-To be honorable is to have the reason to be prideful.
-Being part of a pride requires there to be honor.
-Prepositional logic with these social terms bring not clarity, but invites for more words at more discussion tables.
+- To be honorable is to have a reason to be prideful.
+- Being part of a pride requires one to be honorable.

+Prepositional logic using these social terms bring not clarity, but invites for more words at more discussion tables, with expectations of equal exchange rates of the unique perspectives behind the concepts.
+Differing viewpoints are a plurality, something the prideful may have issues with.